Regions of Sydney: Inner West

 The Inner West is characterised by eclectic village centres and leafy residential districts.

 The Inner West is primarily composed of the Inner West Council, Burwood Council, Municipality of Strathfield, and the City of Canada Bay local government areas.
 It may also be regarded as including small parts of nearby local government areas such as the northeastern part of the City of Canterbury-Bankstown (such as the suburb of Ashbury) and the western part of the City of Sydney (such as the suburb of Glebe).
 The region is approximately bounded by the Parramatta River in the north, Cooks River in the south, and in the west by the A3 arterial road (Centenary Drive / Homebush Bay Drive) and parklands adjacent to that road.

 These six councils participate in the Southern Sydney Regional Organisation of Councils (SSROC) along with six other councils in the Eastern Suburbs and St George regions.

 Suburbs usually regarded as being in the Inner West region include Abbotsford, Ashbury, Ashfield, Balmain, Burwood, Concord, Dulwich Hill, Five Dock, Glebe, Homebush, Hurlstone Park, Leichhardt, Lilyfield, Marrickville, Newtown, Rozelle, Strathfield and Summer Hill.
 The Inner West roughly corresponds to the two cadastral parishes of Petersham (in the east) and Concord (in the west).

 (Greater) Western Sydney

-Western Sydney is an area of fast growth.

 Western Sydney is generally regarded as the local government areas within metropolitan Sydney west of the Inner West.
 The region of Canterbury-Bankstown may or may not be regarded as part of Western Sydney, depending on context.
 Some councils of these local government areas participate in the Western Sydney Regional Organisation of Councils, whose members are: the City of Blacktown, City of Blue Mountains, Cumberland Council, City of Hawkesbury, City of Lithgow and City of Liverpool.
 Fairfield, Parramatta, Canterbury-Bankstown, City of Hawkesbury, the Hills Shire and Penrith are no longer WSROC members, although these local government areas are still regarded as part of Greater Western Sydney.

 The primary regional centre of Western Sydney is Parramatta.
 Some suburbs across different local government areas in this region include Granville, Doonside, Cabramatta, Windsor, Wentworthville, Glenorie, Westmead, St Marys, Kellyville and Edmondson Park.